Harold E. Lee Chair in Cancer Research

 Los Angeles, California

-His particular area of research interest is in molecular alterations of breast and gynecologic cancers, especially those that have the potential to be important in either diagnostic or therapeutic decision-making for patient management.
-The most prominent area of activity for his laboratory has been in the study of the human epidermal growth factor receptor type 2 (HER-2) in breast and other cancers.
-He published his first paper in this area in 1989 (Science 244: 707-712, 1989) and his laboratory is still actively contributing to this area as well as to the conduct of clinical trials evaluating HER-2 as a target for therapy.
+His laboratory evaluates prognostic and predictive markers used in making treatment decisions for women with breast cancer.
+It has served as the Central Laboratory for either retrospective or prospective analyses of tissue specimens for 18 clinical trials that collectively accrued more than 13,000 patients.
+Dr. Press’s area of research interest is in molecular alterations of breast and gynecologic cancers, especially those that have the potential to be important in either diagnostic or therapeutic decision-making for patient management.
+His research has been continuously funded by research grants for more than 25 years.
+He is the author or co-author of more than 200 peer-reviewed publications.
+The most prominent area of activity for his laboratory has been in the study of the human epidermal growth factor receptor type 2 (HER2) in breast and other cancers.
+He published his first paper in this area in 1989 (Science 244: 707-712, 1989) and his laboratory is still actively contributing to this area as well as to the conduct of clinical trials evaluating HER2 as a target for therapy.